-I am a big believer that all young girl should gain experience in sales.
-Whether it’s their own lemonade stand, an organized activity or helping their Mom or Dad with their own business, there are key skills that your young daughter/mentee can gain which would make a HUGE difference in her eventual career path.
+Why Girls should be encouraged to gain experience in sales.
+Whether it’s starting a lemonade stand, organizing a fundraiser for school, or helping a family member in their business, there are valuable skills that a young person learns which will make a HUGE difference in her career path.

 She’ll learn how to negotiate a higher salary

 Ever read a report on the pay inequality between men and women in the workplace?

 There are a ton of theories and reasons.
 It doesn’t matter if you go to the best schools or work in female-dominated industries.
 It is easy for women to wind up with a lower salary than their male counterpart.

 One of the common reasons cited is that women don’t ask.
 They believe if they work hard, their work will be recognized when it comes time for the promotion, opportunities, and raises.

 But it doesn’t work that way.
 You have put in the work AND have the ability to the value you’ve brought to the company.
 If you are not willing to risk having this conversation, you might get passed over.
 Again.
 And again.

 I have taught many workshops on youth entrepreneurship.
 It never fails.
 If I ask a question in a mixed room (where there are boys and girls), the boys will be the first to raise their hands.
 Regardless of age.

 Because they are not afraid to brainstorm out loud and even fall flat on their face in front of their peers.